-A stormy start to the year was January.
-A strange month of highs and lows, a building and then scotching of plans sort of month, exhilarating and deflating in equal measure.
-I shall remain cryptic so as not to bore you to tears with the details.
+January.
+A stormy start to the year.
+A month of highs and lows, building and scotching of plans, exhilarating and deflating in equal measure.
+I remain cryptic so as not to bore you to tears with the details.
 Suffice to say a lot of ground was covered and my tyres need pumping.

-I write to you now from the cottage, sitting at the dining table over a packet of old Italian breadsticks and a cup of miso soup, which is all I could find on my last scavenging expedition through the kitchen cupboards.
+I'm writing now at the cottage, sitting at the dining table over a packet of old Italian breadsticks and a cup of miso soup, which is all I could find on my last scavenging expedition through the kitchen cupboards.
 We got back late Sunday night (screeching in just in time for War & Peace, I had no intention of missing my sacrosanct 9pm dose of Prince Andrei) after a weekend away with friends to celebrate my husband’s birthday and the hall is still strewn with bags and wellies and coats and tools and computer cables and crates of beer.

-More and more ~ particularly at the moment, faced with the prospect of moving full-time into the city ~ I crave the freedom and animal solitude of rural life.
-However insomniac, however neurotic - I am known to be infrequently neurotic - I can walk out into the silence and the rain and take deep lungfuls of loamy air and watch the top of the conifers bending in the wind and all is right with the world.
+At the moment, faced with the prospect of moving full-time into the city, I seem to be craving the freedom and animal solitude of rural life.
+Insomniac, neurotic, whatever, here I can walk out into the silence and the rain and take deep lungfuls of loamy air and watch the top of the conifers bending in the wind and all is right with the world.
 I’ve talked about my erratic emotional compass a lot on the blog, you could say it’s a recurring ‘theme’.
-The eternal toss-up between the city – which quenches my thirst for inspiration, drive and ideas (not to mention good coffee and infinitely more sartorial eye candy) – and the country, where I feel at peace, where I can walk out of the house and see no-one but a herd of deer in the woods.
+The eternal toss-up between the city and the country.
+One which quenches my thirst for inspiration, drive, ideas (not to mention good coffee and infinitely more sartorial eye candy) and one where I feel at peace, where I can walk out of the house and see no-one but a herd of deer in the woods.
 The space of the country gives me optimism, it allows me to roam and calm my head.
-I can feel you imagining that I am some Topaz-like creature who communes with nature in the nude, has a mania for dyeing, and consequently wears a lot of green.
-But it isn't quite that dire, (pour l'instant).
+I can feel you imagining that I am some Topaz-like creature who communes with nature in the nude, has a mania for dyeing, and consequently wears a lot of green (name that film).
+But it isn't quite that dire yet.

-Then there is the third place.
-The place between the two.
-Not suburbia, I have a horror of suburbia.
-But rather the road.
-(In this particular case the M40, but it could be any road for the purposes of this conversation.)
+And then there is the road between the two.
+In this particular case the M40, but it could be any road for the purposes of this conversation.
 I like to be driving.
 I like to be in a perpetual state of leaving and arriving; my life in a bag.
 A good pair of boots, a sturdy jacket, a tankful of fuel.
 Being permanently on safari, sleeping, acquiring provisions, moving on.
 For now, the cottage is my outpost.
-My life is a series of short, prudent expeditions that circuitously lead me back to my kitchen, my bed, my washing machine, my Pelargoniums.
-At any one time I am figuratively half packed, half unpacked.
+My life is a series of short, prudent expeditions that circuitously lead me back to my kitchen, my washing machine, my Pelargoniums.
+I am at any one time figuratively half-packed/ half-unpacked.

-Perhaps choosing between them isn’t the point.
-Perhaps the point is that my mercurial heart feels an expatriate in both worlds, in the town and the country, and neither is one home.
-On the one hand I am impatient to a fault, intent on fulfilling the next target, on reaching the next destination, on the other it is precisely the not knowing that keeps driving me forward, the anxiety of where/when/how that holds so much promise, the magic of possibility.
+Perhaps choosing isn’t the point.
+Perhaps the point is that my mercurial heart feels an expatriate in both worlds and neither is home.
+Occasional navel gazing tells me that I'm impatient to a fault, intent on fulfilling the next target, on reaching the next destination, on the other it is precisely the not knowing that keeps driving me forward, the anxiety of where/when/how that holds so much promise, the magic of possibility.
 Anything could happen.
 There is no final destination.
-Except death.
 Geographically my emotional line of demarcation is where the city ends and the fields begin; where the fields end and the city begins.
 So, whatever.
-For now, home is the road.
+Maybe home is the road.

 In order to keep busy, in the hours when I am not flowering or writing proposals or driving and when village life makes me stir-crazy (and sometimes it does make me nuts), I bake.
-Baking ~ cakes, breakfast bars, sponge-y delights ~ is an absorbing ritual that I’ve only really developed since I’ve been living in the country.
+Baking - cakes, breakfast bars, sponge-y delights - is an absorbing ritual that I’ve only really developed since I’ve been living in the country.
 Cannelles and Madeleines are my favourites depending on how much time I have – the latter are quick and easy and perfect for popping in the oven whenever I have someone over for coffee.
 I’ve been experimenting with an orange glaze, lately, though its still a bit granular; it needs work.
-I am a devoted rather than particularly talented home cook.
-I’m a devoted eater.
-I like to play with taste and colour and texture, and I never, ever, stick to a recipe however honest my intentions.
+I am a devoted rather than a talented home cook; I’m a devoted eater.
+I like to play with taste and colour and texture, and I never stick to a recipe however honest my intentions.
 My baking habit takes the form of fervent bursts of well-meaning enthusiasm.
 Clouds of flour, misted windows, butter smeared where it oughtn’t to be.
-This is not in any way meant to be sexually metaphorical.
-I'm no Nigella.
+This is not in any way meant to be sexually metaphorical; I'm no Nigella.